Metropolitan Opera Guild: Guild History

 In this way, Belmont helped pioneer the multi-source private funding model used by performing arts organizations and many other cultural institutions to this day.
 In its first year the Guild signed up 2,000 members and contributed $5,000 to the Met Opera for the purchase of a new cyclorama.

-Belmont's vision was not limited to new types of membership; other ways of connecting the people with the opera and developing an audience soon followed.
 Starting in 1936 the Guild began publishing Opera News magazine, initiated the backstage tours program and a lecture series.
 Guild student matinees began the following year.
 Due to financial woes of the 1970s that cut arts teachers from schools, the Guild began its teacher training and in-school artists residencies.

 With European artists isolated in Europe by the political upheaval during World War II and the appreciable growth of American music conservatories during the latter half of the 19th century, American singers came into their own in the early 20th century, jump-starting the American operatic growth that continued after the war.
 The Met Opera Guild supported the cultivation of American opera singers (thus encouraging other opera guilds to do the same).
 In the 1950s, Eleanor Belmont was responsible for the National Council Auditions, which take place across the 50 states discovering new talent and funneling them to the Met Opera's stage or its Young Artist Program for further training.

-Today, the Met Opera Guild follows Belmont's dedication to American singers with its Masterly Singing series; master classes that give promising young singers the chance to work with coaches, directors and teachers of the highest caliber and also share the training and rehearsal process with members of the public.

-Community Programs

-Since its founding, the Metropolitan Opera Guild has continuously worked to foster a stimulated and educated community connecting the drama on the stage to the last person in the Family Circle, to the remote member of the radio and HD audience.